guettli/programming-guidelines/README.md

 ### Canonical docs

-Look at the question concerning ssh options at the Q+A site serverfault.
+Look at the question concerning OpenSSH (aka `ssh`) options at the Q+A site serverfault.
 There is a lot of guessing.
 Something is wrong.
-Nobody knows where the canonical docs are.
+Nobody knows where the canonical upstream docs are.
 Easy linking to specific configuration is not possible.
 What happens?
 Redudant docs.
 Many blog posts try to explain stuff....
-Don't write blog posts, improve the upstreams docs.
-Talk with the developers.
+Don't write blog posts, instead improve the upstreams docs.
+Talk with the core developers.
 Open an issue in the issue tracker if you think there is something missing in the docs.

 Open an issue if the docs start with the hairy details and don't start